rollyourown-xyz/ryo-website-content/content/rollyourown/projects/how_to_deploy/index.md

 1. Prepare a [control node](#a-control-node) to deploy and manage your projects
 2. Order or set up a server to host your project, with Ubuntu 20.04 LTS installed
-3. Set up the [host server](#a-host-server) ready to deploy your project to
+3. Prepare the [host server](#a-host-server) to be ready to deploy your project
 4. Clone the [project's repository](https://github.com/rollyourown-xyz/) to the control machine
-5. Run `./get-modules.sh` from the project directory
-6. Copy the project configuration files and add settings
+5. Copy the project configuration files and add settings
-7. Run `./host-setup.sh` from the project directory
-8. Run `./build-images.sh` from the project directory
-9. Run `./deploy-project.sh` from the project directory
+6. Run `./deploy.sh` from the project directory
+7. Choose `y` to also set up and deploy modules

 Now read on to understand each of these steps in more detail.